Ruke Orhorhoro

-Oghenerukevwe "Ruke" Orhorhoro (/oʊ'roʊroʊroʊ/ born October 13, 2001) is a Nigerian-American professional football defensive tackle for the Atlanta Falcons of the National Football League (NFL).
-He was born in Lagos, Nigeria, and moved to Michigan in the United States when he was nine, later playing college football at Clemson.
+Oghenerukevwe "Ruke" Orhorhoro (/oʊ'roʊroʊroʊ/ born October 13, 2001) is a Nigerian-American professional football defensive tackle for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football at Clemson, and selected by the Atlanta Falcons in the second round of the 2024 NFL draft.

 Early life

 Orhorhoro was born in Lagos, Nigeria, and moved to Michigan in the United States when he was nine.
 He attended River Rouge High School in River Rouge, Michigan, where he played basketball and football starting his junior year in 2017.
 Orhorhoro committed to Clemson University to play college football.

 College career

 As a true freshman at Clemson in 2019, Orhorhoro played in nine games and had five tackles and a half-sack.
 In 2020, he played in four games and took a medical redshirt.
 He started nine of 13 games in 2021, recording 36 tackles and 2.5 sacks.
 Orhorhoro returned to Clemson in 2022 and 2023.